|site search by freefind||advanced|

 Another issue is that the chemicals in your shampoo and conditioner can interact to form new toxins.
 This creates synergy, when the combined action of two things is greater than the sum of their effects individually (1 + 1 > 2).

 An example of synergy is the reaction of Cocamide DEA with some preservatives in shampoos and conditioners.
 This reaction results in the formation of carcinogenic nitrosamines.

 Additional toxins that don’t appear on the product labels can end up in shampoos and conditioners through contamination.
 Contaminates are toxic residues left behind from the manufacturing process.

 For example, sodium laurel sulfate is too harsh to use on skin so companies use the carcinogen ethylene oxide to turn it into sodium laureth sulfate.
 The process, called ethoxylation, creates the contaminant 1,4-dioxane, which is a probable carcinogen.
 1,4-dioxane is an impurity in almost half of all cosmetics and can be absorbed through the skin in toxic amounts.

-Parabens are used to kill bacteria in hair care products.
+Parabens are used as preservatives to kill bacteria in hair care products.

 Endocrine disruption, cancer, reproductive toxicity, immunotoxicity, neurotoxicity and skin irritation.